ESSS/alfasim-sdk/docs/source/04_application_hooks.rst

 Hydrodynamic Model
 -------------------

-|alfasim| provides way to customize the hydrodynamic model available within the application, if the usage of
+|alfasim| provides a way to customize the hydrodynamic model available within the application, if the usage of
-the hook listed bellow, the plugin can:
+the hook listed below, the plugin can:

  - Add new fields
  - Add/update phases